Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

         - Animated informative text.
         - Interactive icons.

-7. The Browse Products page will have:
+7. The Products page will have:

         - A hero image image & text banner.
-        - A search functionality for products.
+        - A filter functionality for products.
-        - On loading cards displaying all product images, text and a link to order.
+        - On load: cards displaying all product images, text and a link to order.
+        - An order form.
+        - A confirmation or error alert on submission for the form.

 8. The Contact Page will have:

         - A hero image image & text banner.
-        - A google map API.
+        - A google map displaying the premise location.
-        - An email API.
+        - A messaging service.
+        - A confirmation or error alert on submission for the contact form.
         - Informative text.
-        - A confirmation or error alert for the contact form.

 9. The Contact Form wil have: